Access to Mental Health Services

 Women are more likely to access mental healthcare.
 However, healthcare needs are not zero-sum.
 Societal pressures and stigma also play a role in discouraging women from seeking support.

 These pressures can be rooted further within distinct cultural or societal communities.
-Racial minorities are more likely to not seek mental health care because of perceptions and fear, racism and discrimination, cultural differences, and language barriers [2].
+Racial minorities are more likely to avoid seeking mental health care because of perceptions and fear, racism and discrimination, cultural differences, and language barriers.
 LGBTQ+ individuals face unique obstacles as well.
-Despite indications that LGBTQ+ people often have increased need for mental healthcare than the general population, the community’s access is limited due to fear stemming from family, social circles, and encountering unaccepting providers [3].
+Despite indications that LGBTQ+ people often have increased need for mental healthcare than the general population, the community’s access is limited due to fear stemming from family, social circles, and encountering unaccepting providers

 As with all Oklahomans, women’s access to mental health care is substantially impacted by distance to providers and the ability to pay.
 Clinician density in Oklahoma follows the same pattern across all fields, including mental health; the vast majority are in the Oklahoma City and Tulsa metro areas.
+Rural areas face the most barriers to care (See Access to Care in Rural Areas).
 While access has rapidly expanded in recent years with the explosion in telehealth, location and cost barriers persist.
 Video calls require a strong and stable internet connection, and insurance does not always cover telehealth options.

 Considerations

-Experts warn figures like these can be misleading.
+Additionally, experts warn that these estimates can be misleading.
 Density reports as featured here are calculated using directories provided by private and public insurers and, in some instances, online directories.
-Many states, including Oklahoma in 2018, did not require provider repositories be updated regularly to reflect accurate provider information.
+Many states do not require provider repositories to be updated regularly to reflect accurate provider information.
 The term “ghost networks” was coined to describe the phenomenon of provider networks riddled with clinicians who were retired, changed employers, changed accepted insurance, stopped practicing, or even were deceased.

 What we can do: